 East-West Healing Arts Institute is committed to supporting each student to achieve a positive educational experience.
-Students who are experiencing stress for any reason - personal, family, financial, or academic difficulty are encouraged to contact the School Administrator to schedule a meeting to map out a strategy for addressing the stress so it doesn't negatively impact the student's education.
+Students who are experiencing stress for any reason - personal, family, financial, or academic difficulty are encouraged to contact the Campus Director to schedule a meeting to map out a strategy for addressing the stress so it doesn't negatively impact the student's education.
 If necessary, the student may also contact a member of the Board of Directors for assistance.

-Student Representative ¥
+Student Representative

-Each class will elect a Student Representative to occasionally meet with the School Administrator to facilitate cooperative student/administration communication.
+Each class will elect a Student Representative to occasionally meet with the Campus Director to facilitate cooperative student/administration communication.
 The Student Representative must be comfortable discussing student concerns with staff and staff concerns with classmates.
 Student Representatives must be in good academic standing in all classes.
-It is the Student Representative's responsibility to meet at least once per term with the School Administrator.
+It is the Student Representative's responsibility to meet at least once per term with the Campus Director.
 The meeting will be documented.
-If resolution of a student issue is not found with the School Administrator, the issue will be forwarded to the Board of Directors for resolution.
+If resolution of a student issue is not found with the Campus Director, the issue will be forwarded to the Board of Directors for resolution.

-Advocates for Students ¥
+Advocates for Students

 East-West Healing Arts Institute provides student services that support each student's educational experience.
 If a student needs assistance in dealing with situations regarding their education and the Asian Bodywork and Therapeutic Massage Program, East-West administrative staff and faculty members are available to appropriately and effectively provide assistance.
-Students are encouraged to contact the School Administrator, Program Supervisor, or a faculty member, Student Massage Clinic Director or a Clinic Supervisor for assistance.
+Students are encouraged to contact the Campus Director, Educational Coordinator, or a faculty member, or Clinic Supervisor for assistance.
 When necessary, the student may be directed to a more appropriate person within East-West or the student may contact someone outside of East-West (see also Resources) to provide assistance.